What Language Is The Torah Written In?

 Unraveling the Language of the Torah

-The answer to the question What is the language of Torah? isn’t as easy as it seems at first glance, especially if you are new to learning about Judaism and what makes it unique from other religions or philosophies.
+The answer to the question What is the language of Torah?
+It isn’t as easy as it seems at first glance, especially if you are new to learning about Judaism and what makes it unique from other religions or philosophies.
 You may have heard that the Torah was written in Hebrew, but that doesn’t quite tell the whole story.
-On top of that, you may wonder why you should care about the language of torah at all.
+On top of that, you may wonder why you should care about the language of the Torah at all.
 Though it is commonly thought that the Torah, or Jewish holy book, is written in Hebrew, this is not actually the case.

-The text was written in a form of Aramaic, which was the common language of the Persian empire during the seventh century BCE.
+The text was written in the form of Aramaic, which was the common language of the Persian empire during the seventh century BCE.
 However, there are also elements of the text that were written in Hebrew, as well as other Semitic languages.
 What makes these texts more confusing to decode are their date ranges.
 The oldest texts were composed between the 10th and 5th century to 8th centuries BCE, while others were written as late as 2nd century CE.

 Additionally, some portions of the text came from oral traditions that date back as far as 1400 BCE but not in 2nd century.
 These factors make it difficult for scholars to determine what is authentic and what has been modified over time.